Alaire1/Alaire1/README.md

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/Alaire1/Alaire1/main/cfb081a4-7882-40dd-8176-521924ffac53.jpeg" width="500"/>
 <br>
-🎓 I'm a student at 42 coding school.
+&nbsp;🎓 I'm a student at 42 coding school.
 Currently, I'm focused on learning the fundamentals of C programming language, which serves as a solid foundation for many other languages.

-💻 Besides C, I also have experience with HTML, CSS, and JavaScript.
+&nbsp;💻 Besides C, I also have experience with HTML, CSS, and JavaScript.
 These web technologies allow me to create dynamic and interactive websites, where I can bring my creative ideas to life.

-🎨 Art holds a special place in my heart.
+&nbsp;🎨 Art holds a special place in my heart.
 I enjoy expressing my creativity through drawing, both on paper and digitally.

-🎮 Gaming is another passion of mine, especially RPGs (role-playing games).
+&nbsp;🎮 Gaming is another passion of mine, especially RPGs (role-playing games).
 I love immersing myself in vast virtual worlds, embarking on epic quests, and unraveling captivating storylines.

-🔬 Additionally, I have a deep fascination with science.
+&nbsp;🔬 Additionally, I have a deep fascination with science.
 I constantly seek to expand my knowledge and stay up-to-date with the latest scientific discoveries.

-🌟 I'm excited to be part of the GitHub community, where I can collaborate with fellow developers, share my projects, and contribute to open-source initiatives.
+&nbsp;🌟 I'm excited to be part of the GitHub community, where I can collaborate with fellow developers, share my projects, and contribute to open-source initiatives.
 If you have any questions, suggestions, or just want to connect, feel free to reach out.
 Let's learn and grow together on this coding journey!

 <h3> Connect with Me </h3>
 <p align="left">